-If you are interested in volunteering with the Prisons and Justice Initiative, please consider becoming a PJI Ambassador.
+- Become a PJI Ambassador.
 This is a great option for students, faculty, and staff who are passionate about criminal justice and prison reform, regularly attend PJI's events, and walk away asking what they can do to help.
 PJI Ambassadors will have a broad interest in PJI's work and may be called upon for occasional volunteer opportunities in any of our programs, including assistance before, during, or after events.

 - The Prisons and Justice Initiative also aims to connect interested students and community members with opportunities to volunteer or intern with organizations in the DC area and around the country that are working toward solving the problem of mass incarceration.